1951 Formula One season: Round 3: Belgium

-Farina had won again at Ulster Trophy held at the very dangerous and fast Dundrod circuit in Northern Ireland in an Alfa, and the next championship Grand Prix was in Belgium at the fastest circuit of the year: the spectacular and rural 14 km Spa-Francorchamps circuit.
-With Fangio and Farina once again 1–2 with the Ferraris of Villoresi and Alberto Ascari taking 3rd and 4th, the Alfas and Ferraris dueled around this circuit, with only 13 entries – small grids in all kinds of motorsports in Europe were commonplace at Spa, because of the fear most drivers had of the circuit.
-Farina, already on a high after winning at Dundrod, won by three minutes over Ascari and Villoresi, with Fangio finishing four laps down in 9th after one of his Alfa's wheels jammed on its hub.
+Farina won the Ulster Trophy at the Dundrod circuit in Northern Ireland in an Alfa Romeo.
+The following championship Grand Prix took place at the 14-kilometer (8.7 mi) Spa-Francorchamps circuit in Belgium.
+Fangio and Farina held the first two positions, while the Ferraris of Villoresi and Alberto Ascari held third and fourth.
+The race had 13 entries.
+Farina won the race, finishing ahead of Ascari and Villoresi.
+Fangio finished in ninth place, four laps behind, due to a mechanical issue with a wheel hub.

 Round 4: France

-The French Grand Prix, given the honorary designation of the European Grand Prix this year, was held at the very fast 7.7 km Reims-Gueux circuit (a circuit only two mph slower than Spa) deep in northern French champagne country played the host for an exciting race.
-Fangio, on pole again, was beaten off the line by 3rd-placed qualifier Ascari, with 2nd-placed qualifier Farina making a terrible start and dropping to 11th.
-On this triangular public road circuit, made up entirely of long straights, slight kinks, and slow, angular corners saw Ascari retire his car with a broken gearbox and Fangio nursing a sick car.
-Farina pushed very hard and eventually took the lead.
-Argentine José Froilán González was 2nd in a Ferrari, and 53-year old pre-war great Luigi Fagioli in an Alfa was 3rd in a one-off appearance this year.
-González was chasing Farina very hard, but Farina's car developed magneto problems and had to fall back, which put González in the lead, with Fagioli in 2nd.
-However, during both the leader's pitstops, as was commonplace in Grand Prix racing up until 1957, when it was banned – González handed his car over to Ascari, and Fagioli exchanged his healthy car with Fangio's mechanically unhealthy car, so Ascari and Fangio were back in 1st and 2nd where they had been before.
-But Fangio took advantage of Ascari's brake problems on his Ferrari (the Reims-Gueux circuit was very hard on engines and brakes) to win a race that holds the record for the longest racing distance ever completed for a Grand Prix, 600 km.
-Fagioli, finishing 22 laps down and furious over having to swap cars with Fangio, quit Grand Prix racing on the spot.
-The veteran Italian would die after crashing a Lancia during a sportscar race at Monaco in 1952.
+The French Grand Prix, given the honorary designation of the European Grand Prix this year, was held at the 7.7 km Reims-Gueux circuit.
+Fangio, on pole again, was beaten off the line by 3rd-placed qualifier Ascari, with 2nd-placed qualifier Farina having a poor start and dropping to 11th.
+About 10 laps into the race, Ascari retired his car with a broken gearbox, and Fangio’s engine developed a misfire.
+Farina made up for the slow start and eventually took the lead.
+Argentine José Froilán González was 2nd in a Ferrari, and Italian Luigi Fagioli in an Alfa was 3rd in a one-off appearance this year.
+Farina's car developed magneto problems and he had to fall back, which put González in the lead, with Fagioli in 2nd.
+However, during their pitstops, González handed his car over to Ascari, and Fagioli had to exchange his healthy car with Fangio's mechanically unhealthy car (Drivers switching cars was commonplace in Formula One in the 1950s).
+This meant that Ascari and Fangio were back in 1st and 2nd where they had been before.
+But Fangio took advantage of Ascari's brake problems on his Ferrari to win a race that holds the record for the longest racing distance ever completed for a Grand Prix at 600 km.
+Fagioli, finishing 22 laps down and furious over having to swap cars with Fangio, quit Grand Prix racing afterwards.